mvfbarrionuevo/gaymepy/_posts/2021-02-19-computing-isosurface-volume.md

         idx += 1
 {% endhighlight %}

 Once we got those values we can proceed to some computations.
-For instance, to determine the voxel volume we need to compute the total volume of the cube and devide it by the number of voxels within the cube.
+For instance, to determine the voxel volume we need to compute the total volume of the cube and divide it by the number of voxels within the cube.
 {: style="text-align: justify"}

-As the matrix **M**, from our code, is the reduced matrix of the cube, we need to get the original matrix back by multiplying it to number of points of each axis.
+As matrix **M**, from our code, is the reduced matrix of the cube, we need to get the original matrix back by multiplying it by the number of points of each axis.
 So, here is the trick:
 {: style="text-align: justify"}

 {% highlight python %}